smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 I> The Platform appliance of Network Insight is multi-tenant capable out of the box.
 It currently takes a lot of effort (and it's not user-friendly and not supported) to get multiple tenants activated.
 I've tried and broke a few Platforms.
 VMware is using this multi-tenancy capability in the as-a-Service variant.
 I'm holding out hope that multi-tenancy will be activated in the on-premises variant as well.

-{caption: "Architecture for Network Insight as a Service"}
+{caption: "Architecture for vRealize Network Insight Cloud"}
 ![](images/image61.png)

 I> When using Network Insight as-a-Service, you only have to deploy the Collector in your environment.
 It requires connectivity to the Platform, which means internet connectivity is required for the Collector.